truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Storing and rotating application secrets and keys (e.g., Cloud KMS, HashiCorp Vault)

 ##### Key Management System
 Any GCP users can use their custom security keys using KMS (Key management system).
-A KMS is store that contains all user-supplied and google-managed cryptographic key.
+A KMS is a store that contains all user-supplied and google-managed cryptographic key.

 In KMS, you can store symmetric and asymmetric key.